 Population assessments were based on a population model that estimates the current total population size, incorporating historical catch data, estimates of pup production and historical values of reproductive rates.
-Modifying the model by incorporating the full range of reproductive data available, as requested by ICES in 2009, gave lower, but more realistic, population estimates and catch options than in the previous modelling.
 The modelled abundance is projected into the future to provide a future population size for which statistical uncertainty is provided for various sets of catch options.
-In case of data poor populations, catch limits are estimated using the more conservative Potential Biological Removal (PBR) approach.
+In case of "data poor" populations, catch limits are estimated using the more conservative Potential Biological Removal (PBR) approach.